Braintree Police Officer Bill Cushing Released From Hospital With Procession Week After Shootout

 — Anna Meiler (@AnnaMeiler) June 11, 2021

+“Each officer engaged to mitigate this threat, two officers being struck.
+Officer Seibert was not hit, thankfully, and he was able to immediately, as soon as the threat had been mitigated, he was able to immediately render aid to his fellow officers in the form of trauma first aid and tourniquets that we’ve been carrying as a police department for several years.

+“He brought a level of calm to that scene,” the deputy chief said.
+“As you could imagine, there were a lot of officers that showed up, trying to find him in the woods, and Officer Seibert directed their efforts on scene.
+And quite frankly, just did a tremendous job.
+Officers carried out William Cushing, and Officer Donoghue came out walking under his own power.”

-Kitt was shot and killed.
-Donoghue spent one night in the hospital with an arm injury.
+K-9 Kitt was shot and died.
 Homen was killed by police in the shootout.

-Both Cushing and Donoghue were wearing bulletproof vests and are expected to make a full recovery.